Skip to main content

 Service Telemetry for Kubernetes Deployments Enterprise

-As of Dremio 26.0, enterprise customers deploying Dremio clusters on Kubernetes will automatically transmit telemetry data back to Dremio's corporate endpoint.
-This telemetry provides valuable insights into system performance and health, and is also used in the calculations for usage-based billing.
-Telemetry can be disabled through configuration; however, this is not considered a best practice because telemetry helps Dremio ensure stability and timely support.
+As of Dremio 26.0, enterprise customers deploying Dremio Enterprise on Kubernetes automatically transmit telemetry data to Dremio's corporate endpoint.
+This telemetry provides valuable insights into system performance and health, and is also used in the calculations for usage-based billing measured in Dremio Consumption Units (DCUs).

 Telemetry Data Collection